git4humans/git4humans/README.md

 ### Windows

-The easiest way to install for Windows is download the installer from the [release page](releases) and run it.
+The easiest way to install for Windows is download the installer from the [release page](https://github.com/git4humans/git4humans/releases) and run it.
 The file is small and installation process is fast.

-You can check if it's successfully installed by running the following command in your cmd:
+You can check your installation by running the following command in cmd:

 ```shell
 gt
 ```

-Another is a manual install by downloading appropriate zip file from the [release page](releases).
+Another is a manual install by downloading appropriate zip file from the [release page](https://github.com/git4humans/git4humans/releases).
 Then unzip it at any location of your choice.

 For example, you may unzip it at the root of drive C.

-The last thing to do is add the path of your **git4humans** directory to the **PATH** environment variable.
+Then add the path of your **git4humans** directory to the **PATH** environment variable.
 If you unzip it at the root drive C, the path will be **C:\git4humans**.
 For a guide to add to the **PATH** environment variable, you can [read the following instructions](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/).

 ### From Source